jonfernandez12/FRIDAY_code_challenge/docs/statement/index.md

 # CODE CHALLENGE

-We kindly ask you to solve the following code challenge as part of our selection process.

 ## Addressline

 An address provider returns addresses only with concatenated street names and numbers.
 Our own system on the other hand has separate fields for street name and street number.